subes/dep-graph-releaser/README.md

 It will start of with supporting only maven projects and requires Jenkins integration.
 More information will follow...

+You can also use it to get an HTML which represents a Pipeline showing you, how you would need to release the projects manually.
+It generates kind of a bottom up dependency graph, or in other words a dependents graph.

 # License
 Dependent Graph Releaser is published under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).